Taking inventory is a pain, but there are two ways to effectively reduce that pain.

-All you have to do is download it, fill in all of your program’s information, then get to counting!
-Having a record of your inventory can help you easily determine cost percentages and generating historical inventory reports.
+All you have to do is download a bar inventory spreadsheet, fill in all of your program’s information, then get to counting!
+Having a record of your inventory helps determine cost percentages and generate historical inventory reports.

-In order to keep the inventory counting process running smoothly, you need to make sure your spreadsheet is organized and that information is entered consistently throughout the document.
+In order to keep the inventory counting process running smoothly, you need to make sure your spreadsheet is organized.
+Information should be entered consistently throughout the document.
 This will make it easier to read and compare data in the future.

 Before you begin using a bar inventory spreadsheet, make sure the document consists of the following columns: